cloudtoid/interprocess/tests/interop/README.md

 # Cross-language interoperability

 The matrix runs Rust, C, Python, Node.js, Go, and .NET publishers against each of the six subscriber implementations, in separate processes.
-Each pair transfers 2,000 messages with deterministic content, increasing sequence numbers, and payload sizes from 8 to 258 bytes through a 4 KiB circular buffer.
+Each pair transfers 2,000 messages with deterministic content, increasing sequence numbers, and payload sizes from 8 to 258 bytes plus full-capacity 4,088-byte payloads through a 4 KiB circular buffer.
 Every receiver checks complete payload equality and order.
 Process deadlines catch stalls.
 The subscriber holds the queue open before its publisher connects.

 Run from the repository root with Rust, CMake, a C compiler, pkg-config, Go 1.24+, Node.js 18+, Python 3.9+, and .NET 10 on PATH: